 Select, and list on the green form [pdf], 6 to 8 courses (including alternates) you would love to take plus several PE options (knowing you will only take 4 plus PE).

 Meet with your Advisor, prioritize courses (including PE) several alternates for use on Saturday or during Drop/Add

 Pre-register for your top choices of 4 courses plus PE or PE dance.

-Complete any Pre-Reg. supplemental forms as needed.
+*Complete Web-Registration supplemental forms as needed.*